johndunne2019/numpy.random/README.md

 numpy.random is a package in Python that is used to generate random sampling from a set of parameters entered by the user.
 The official numpy.random documentation can be viewed here: https://docs.scipy.org/doc/numpy-1.16.0/reference/routines.random.html.
 There are many different functions within the numpy.random package which can be used for different purposes and a full list of the functions is shown in the documentation at the link above.

-### Section 2 - "Simple Random Data and Permutations
+### Section 2 - "Simple Random Data" and "Permutations"

 ### Section 3 - "Distributions"